This runbook defines the repeatable process for signing official workflow bundles and verifying signatures in SpecFact CLI.

 3. Replace public key file in repo.

-4. Re-sign all bundled modules with new private key.
+4. Re-sign all official bundles with new private key.

 5. Merge emergency fix branch and invalidate prior release artifacts operationally.